rsksmart/devportal-1.0/rif/rns/libs/javascript/Operations.md

 **Returns**

-- `TransactionReceipt` of the latest transaction
+- `string`: hash of the last transaction.

 **Throws**